Homicide (wrestler)

 Nelson Erazo (born March 20, 1977) better known by the ring name Homicide, is an American retired professional wrestler best known for his tenures in Total Nonstop Action Wrestling and Ring Of Honor (ROH).

 He began his career in 1994 and worked on several independent promotions.
-During the 2000's he worked for Ring of Honor (ROH) and Total Nonstop Action Wrestling (TNA).
+During the 2000s he worked for Ring of Honor (ROH) and Total Nonstop Action Wrestling (TNA).
 He became one time ROH World Champion and during his time with TNA, he was part of the Latin American Xchange stable with Hernandez, winning the TNA X Division Championship one time, the NWA World Tag Team Championship twice and the TNA World Tag Team Championship.
-During the 2010's and 2020's, Homicide would work on several promotions and had brief stints with ROH, TNA and National Wrestling Alliance, becoming ROH World Tag Team Champion and NWA World Junior Heavyweight Champion.
+During the 2010s and 2020s, Homicide would work on several promotions and had brief stints with ROH, TNA and National Wrestling Alliance, becoming ROH World Tag Team Champion and NWA World Junior Heavyweight Champion.

 As part of his independent career, Homicide worked for Pro Wrestling Guerrilla (PWG), where he is a one-time World Tag Team Champion and winner of the Tango & Cash Invitational tournament alongside B-Boy, and Jersey All Pro Wrestling (JAPW), where he has held both the Heavyweight Championship and the Tag Team Championship seven times each.